PaloAltoNetworks/learn-prisma-cloud-automation/compute/custom-defender-images/README.md

-# How to Build a Custom Prisma Cloud Defender Image
+# Build a Custom Prisma Cloud Defender Image
+A tutorial and sample code to help automate and enforce deployments of Prisma Cloud Defenders.

+### Why?
+- Automated and simplified security is stronger security.
+- Using Prisma Cloud Defender base images significantly eases and strengthens the security of your applications being deployed in cloud-native environments.

+### How?
+- Create a custom Prisma Cloud Defender base image for your own environment.
+- Enforce the use of the Prisma Cloud defender base image to ensure the defender will launch at every instance bootup with no additional steps required.

+#### >>> That's automated security.

+### What use case will this tutorial cover?
-A tutorial and set of scripts to help automate Prisma Cloud Defenders by building a Customer AWS AMI.
-Additional tutorials & scripts for other CSPs may be added in the future.
-Encourage others to contribute as well!
+As of this writing, the tutorial is initially only covering a single use case with building a Custom AWS AMI.
+The same logic however can be applied to other Cloud environments and services where Prisma Cloud Defenders may be used.
+Highly encourage others to contribute as well!

 ## Prereqs
 1. AWS Account